Sound The Alarm!

 The most concerning thing about the declining alumni participation rate is that it suggests a waning confidence in education as a cause worthy of individual philanthropic support.
 So, if you think that education matters, it’s time for you to stand up and sound the alarm!

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Increasing Alumni Participation.
+CLICK HERE for AGN’s Webinar on Boosting Alumni Participation Rates.